 Exapro bank details

 In Exapro we have a single bank account set up in different currencies: USD, EUR, GBP, CAD, CZK.
 We accept payments in all these currencies from our partners.
-If you’re transferring us money, please make sure which currency is stated on your invoice and process accordingly.
+If you’re transferring to us your money, please make sure which currency is stated on your invoice and process accordingly.